 At 12:17PM, we took a van going back to Tekek for 30 ringgit each and arrived twenty minutes later.

-Our trip back to Mersing was scheduled at 4:30PM but we departed so late at 5:23PM.
-I understood that because of the low tides and not to my surprise, we were at a complete slo-mo nearing Mersing.
+Our trip back to Mersing was scheduled at 4:30PM, but we departed so late at 5:23PM.
+I understood that because of the low tides, and, not to my surprise, we were at a complete slo-mo nearing Mersing.

-If you could still remember in Part I, the trip versioning went to an all-time high as version D. The supposed plan was that Kuala Lumpur would be the last stop on the trip, but it was the holidays!
+If you could still remember in Part I, the trip versioning went to an all-time high to as far as version D. The supposed plan was that Kuala Lumpur would be the last stop on the trip, but it was the holidays!
 How could we forget that buses also have a time off?
 Buses are the only means of transportation to KL (discounting the highly-priced taxis), so we resorted to just taking a taxi to Johor Bahru.
-We were reluctantly going back home, ending our adventure and trying to forget Kuala Lumpur.
+We were reluctantly going back home, ending our adventure, and trying to forget Kuala Lumpur.

 |we crept our way to the jungle, while everyone was still sleeping|